 One can contrast the thermal tropics with the hygric tropics, since the seasons can be divided by rainy and dry seasons of different length and intensity and from year-round humidity to year-round aridity.
 As rainfall amounts and temporal duration decrease from the interior to the marginal tropics, humid tropics can be distinguished from the arid tropics (◘ Fig. D-1, B) (Lauer 1975, 1999).

-In zonobiome I, the monthly mean temperature often varies by only 2-3 K. But the diurnal fluctuations of temperature can reach over 9 K on sunny days (diurnal climate); on cloudy days they are insignificant at only 2 K. Accordingly, the humidity changes only slightly (◘ Fig. D-2).
+In Zonobiome I, the monthly mean temperature often varies by only 2-3 K. But the diurnal fluctuations of temperature can reach over 9 K on sunny days (diurnal climate); on cloudy days they are insignificant at only 2 K. Accordingly, the humidity changes only slightly (◘ Fig. D-2).
 Frost never occurs, only in the high mountains, but even there a tropical diurnal climate prevails year in, year out.

 Bogor (Buitenzorg) on Java, for example, has a distinctly permanently humid rainforest climate.
-The monthly average temperature there varies only between 24.3 °C (February) and 25.3 °C (October), the average annual precipitation is 4,370 mm, the rainiest month has 450 mm of rain, the rainiest 230 mm.
-A month with less than 100 mm of rain is already considered relatively dry in this rainy zonobiome.
+The monthly average temperature there varies only between 24.3 °C (February) and 25.3 °C (October), the average annual precipitation is 4,370 mm, the rainiest month has 450 mm of rain, the less rainiest 230 mm.
+A month with less than 100 mm of rain is already considered relatively dry in this rainy zonobiome and is an exception.
 Only on the Malay Peninsula and in Indonesia are larger areas found that are wet all year round; in the Amazon Basin it is only a sub-area along the Rio Negro, and in Central America it is a few small, rain-facing mountain areas.
 In the Congo Basin, two periods of lower rainfall are mostly noticeable (◘ Fig. D-3).

 In southern India, too, there are always one or two drier periods per year.
 Bogor (Buitenzorg) on Java has a distinctly permanently humid rainforest climate (► Fig. A-52).